Mfkisdo/StashEdit/README.md

 3. What it can do so far...

 # Setup

+* Download exe from [here](https://github.com/Mfkisdo/StashEdit/releases) or clone the repo in Visual Studio.
+For the moment it only works on Windows.
-1. XML Settings under options.
+* XML Settings under options.
     * If you use stash_porndb_scrapper, I would suggest creating a new tag in stash 'scan'.
     * Enter the path to your stash db wherever it may be.
     * API Limit is default to 50 usually, this effects the amount of matches to a scene is shown.
 The max is 100.